denji/awesome-http-benchmark/README.md

 * [__insomnia__](https://insomnia.rest/) - simple, beautiful, and free Desktop REST API client (`Mac`, `Windows`, and `Linux`)
 * [__jaggr__](https://github.com/rs/jaggr) – JSON Aggregation CLI, Jaggr can be used to integrate [vegeta](https://github.com/tsenart/vegeta) with [jplot](https://github.com/rs/jplot), written in Go (`golang`)
 * [__jq__](https://github.com/stedolan/jq) – is a lightweight and flexible command-line JSON processor, written in `C`
+* [__Keploy__](https://github.com/keploy/keploy) - Open source ai testing platform that records user traffic as test cases and mocks (infrastructure virtualisation along withDBs) and uses AI to expand the API, schema and code coverage of the backend regression test suite.
+It also auto-generates tests with assertions and is used for contract testing, functional and performance testing using AI.
 * [__Proxyman__](https://proxyman.io/) - Capture HTTP(s) in a few clicks.
 Best-in-class native macOS app to capture, decrypt, and mock your HTTP(s) requests/ responses with powerful debugging tools.
 * [__Yaak__](https://yaak.app/) – API client for modern developers, Call REST, GraphQL, SSE, and gRPC APIs from a simple and intuitive app.
 * https://github.com/marmelab/awesome-rest